zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 ### Installing the Cross Memory Server using the script

 Users with sufficient z/OS authority can install the Cross Memory Server using a script.
 The script, `xmem-server/zowe-install-apf-server.sh`, reads configuration parameters from the  `xmem-server/zowe-install-apf-server.yaml` file.
+The script creates the USS directory `xmem-server/zss` in the Zowe runtime directory by expanding the file `xmem-server/zss.pax`.
 The script creates the APF authorized load library, copies the load modules, creates the PROCLIB, defines the `ZWES.IS` FACILITY class, and grants READ access to the STC user under which the ZOWESVR started task runs.

-It does not perform the following tasks:
+The script does not perform the following tasks:

 - Grant READ access to the STC user under which the ZWESAUX started task runs, which is recommended.
 You must grant access by following the step "Configure SAF" in the [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server) documentation above.
 - Create the required PPT entries.
 You must create these by following the step "Add PPT entries to the system PARMLIB" in the [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server) documentation above.